 Rachel Liu-May: Chemical technique to identify pollutant sources; worked with Dr. Kim Anderson, supported by the Fang Fellowship

 Preciosa Martinez: Exploring the Endogenous Function of CYP1B1 in Vascular Wound Repair: Insights from Untargeted Metabolomics and the Scratch Wound Assay; worked with Dr’s.
 Andy Annolora and Craig Marcus, supported by the Fang Fellowship

 Stephen Oh: Cancer cell viability in response to known therapeutic treatment under hypoxic and normoxic environments; worked with Dr. Siva Kolluri, supported by the Fang Fellowship

 Allison Perez: Oxidative potential of fine particulate matter associated with indoor air pollution from home heating and cooking in rural India; worked with Dr’s.
-Robert Tanguay, Lisa Truong and Courtney Roper, supported by the Fang Fellowship
+Robyn Tanguay, Lisa Truong and Courtney Roper, supported by the Fang Fellowship

 Makeba Walcott: myomiR Regulation of Pulmonary Response to Obesity and Smoking; worked with Dr. Susan Tilton, supported in part by the Society of Toxicology